22024-Gus/godot-game-UNESGO/README.md

 # godot-game-UNESGO

-[Current Version: 2.0]
+[Current Version: 2.1 (2.2)]

+added comments to code, tweaked a couple of bits in building and added text for support to game

+2.1
+adding evidence to files mainly but also tweaking and fixing - including game over screen

+2.0:
-secondary scenes, animated door to go thru - just need to get accept button to work so it doesn't just teleport on touch
+secondary scenes, animated door to go thru

 1.81:
 social and physical healthbars now working